Cats-United/Cats-Site/README.md

 # IMPORTANT

-I am planning to do a major UI change to the current site within a month.
+I am planning to do a major UI change.
+It will be put onto github on 8/08/15.

 ## 1. Status:
-Frontend: 2%
+Frontend: 3%
 Backend: 0%
 #### To-do List (NEW SITE):
 - [x] Create first page: 100%